alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 ### Delete [publishing-e2e-tests](https://github.com/alphagov/publishing-e2e-tests)

-These sandboxed E2E tests are only run for the apps affected by this RFC, but do not form part of the new safety criteria for automatically deploying them.
-In other words, they become superfluous, yet their maintenance cost is very high.
-They, along with all of their associated infrastructure [[1](https://github.com/alphagov/email-alert-api/blob/0b87e62288ddb1653451f84e1f36e17ce4e8e9dc/Dockerfile)] [[2](https://github.com/alphagov/govuk-app-deployment/blob/58fcfab4262da0ba06a568dd5e9bbd76be2f4f62/lib/docker_tag_pusher.rb)], can be safely deleted once automatic deployments are enabled for [all of the supported apps](https://github.com/alphagov/publishing-e2e-tests/blob/8412c23c5907a41a3d8b2c9dcd52d4905b139e32/docker-compose.yml).
-For now, they should be seen as deprecated.

-We will add a deprecation notice to the repo.
+In establishing the safety criteria for automatic deployments, we had to consider these tests.
+As explained in the rejected approaches, we chose to avoid them entirely.
+This brings their existence into question.

+We believe these tests add little or no value to GOV.UK.
+They significantly reduce our agility by adding 5+ minutes onto every PR build, to the extent that we sometimes remove them as a required check.
+They have very significant maintenance issues and only ever break for reasons unrelated to the features they are testing.
+Despite these signficant problems, we invest very little effort in improving them, and actively avoid extending them.

+We will disable and delete these tests, along with all of their associated infrastructure [[1](https://github.com/alphagov/email-alert-api/blob/0b87e62288ddb1653451f84e1f36e17ce4e8e9dc/Dockerfile)] [[2](https://github.com/alphagov/govuk-app-deployment/blob/58fcfab4262da0ba06a568dd5e9bbd76be2f4f62/lib/docker_tag_pusher.rb)], once automatic deployments are enabled for [all of the supported apps](https://github.com/alphagov/publishing-e2e-tests/blob/8412c23c5907a41a3d8b2c9dcd52d4905b139e32/docker-compose.yml).
+At this point, we will have significantly improved the testing for these apps, to the extent that the cost of keeping the E2E tests is far greater than any protection we might get from them.

 ### Healthy deployments